CAPC Guidelines:

 Assemblage C and D

-• Species affected: Dogs and coyotes
+• Species affected: Dogs and wild canids

 Assemblage E